Jocelyn Boulware Bruce

 swipe to see more

-Jocelyn is a 2017 Furman graduate whose studies took her to theological education at Vanderbilt University Divinity School.
-Her work became more clearly defined and lives at the intersection of identity theory, education ethics with emphasis in pedagogical theory, dialogue theory, and faith praxis.
-Jocelyn has worked in K-12 education, non-profit, and higher education.
-Jocelyn's primary research interests are pedagogical theory, dialogue theory, and best practices of justice education in higher education.
+Jocelyn is from Chester, South Carolina and is a 2017 Furman graduate whose studies took her to theological education at Vanderbilt University Divinity School.
+Her work became more clearly defined and lives at the intersection of pedagogical theory, dialogue theory, faith, and liberatory praxes.
+She worked in K-12 education and non-profit before higher education.
+Jocelyn's primary research interests are pedagogical theory, dialogue theory, and justice education.
+At Furman, she advises the Student Diversity Council and is the Co-Director of the university's Intergroup Dialogue Program.
+She facilitates courses on social class and dialogue for social change in addition to training facilitators to lead dialogues on exigent issues of our times.

 Education